 - The Walter and Eliza Hall Trust Opportunity Scholarship

 In addition, there are also a lot of scholarships funded by individual universities and other organizations.
-Also, disabled students in Australia are entitled to plenty of favourable student loan schemes provided by the Higher Education Loan Program (HELP).
+Also, students with disabilities in Australia are entitled to plenty of favourable student loan schemes provided by the Higher Education Loan Program (HELP).

 Studying abroad is not all about pursuing a whole new education challenge, but also gaining advantage of its adventurous experiences.
-Sometimes despite your high commitment and desire to travel abroad to Australia, like other disabled students, your personal disability-related circumstances may suggest you do otherwise.
+Sometimes despite your high commitment and desire to travel abroad to Australia, like other students with disabilities, your personal disability-related circumstances may suggest you do otherwise.
 Or you might not want to be far from your loved ones but at the same time, you still aim for that university degree in Australia.
 Whatever the reasons, there are other convenient alternatives equally beneficial.

 Universities in Australia are committed to providing all students with equal opportunities to chase their educational dreams.
 Therefore they offer a wide range of online degrees you can fully attend from your home.
 These degrees are offered from a broad array of study areas and at all academic levels.
 This is an assurance that no matter your personal academic interests there will certainly be a program to suit you.
 In addition, universities have continually worked to improve teaching and assessment methodologies to students with different needs.